click on the menu below to navigate this site

 The wildflowers delighted us once again

 Eventually, we arrived at the ranger office and got recommendations on the hikes we should do.
 We find that mostly the ranger's advice is very helpful.
-In this case we ended up on a hike that followed a creek, but the problem was there was not a visible trail.
-So after forging the creek a few times and being covered with grass burs we turned around and headed out.
+In this case, we ended up on a hike that followed a creek, but the problem was there was no visible trail.
+So after forging the creek a few times and being covered with grass burs, we turned around and headed out.
 We did not let this setback deter us from experiencing the Black Hills; we looked up our maps and made a decision on another hike.

-Returning to the "long and winding road" we were beset by an afternoon thunderstorm and pouring rain.
-Eventually, we made it to our destination; the Harney Peak trail.
-This hike was a 10 mile loop which took us through some of the most beautiful scenery we have seen on the trip, and ended up with us on the Harney Peak which is the highest point east of the Rocky Mountains and west for the Pyrenees!
+Returning to the "long and winding road," we were beset by an afternoon thunderstorm and pouring rain.
+Eventually, we made it to our destination: the Harney Peak trail.
+This hike was a 10-mile loop, which took us through some of the most beautiful scenery we have seen on the trip, and ended up with us on Harney Peak, the highest point east of the Rocky Mountains and west of the Pyrenees!

 Tuesday, July 22, 2008